 Man is unique in his ability to communicate ideas in symbolic language, and for centuries writing has been an important method of communication.
 Even in these days of self-correcting typewriters and the magic of computer word processing, written communication is a necessary competency.

 In school, it is the usual medium through which students convey to teachers what they have learned.
 In many situations, adults also find writing a necessity that they cannot avoid.
 For a person with dysgraphia, writing can therefore be an uphill battle.

-The word dysgraphia was coined from the Greek words dys meaning ill or difficult and graphein meaning to write, and is used to describe a severe problem with handwriting.
+The word dysgraphia was coined from the Greek words dys meaning ill or difficult and graphein meaning to write.
+Dysgraphia can refer to extreme problems with handwriting, spelling, and written composition.
+It can also refer to severe handwriting difficulties only, as this article does.
 Synonyms for dysgraphia include motor agraphia, developmental motor agraphia, special writing disability, specific handwriting disability, specific learning disability in handwriting.

 The problem is characterized by the following symptoms…

 - Letter inconsistencies.

 - Mixture of upper/lower case letters or print/cursive letters.